GitHubCommunity-IIITAllahabad/ProfilePortal-Beta/README.md

 * The portal is intended for IT/CS based orgs. where the data is grabbed from common websites like SPOJ, Codechef, GitHub, etc. and displayed in a consolidated form.

 ## How does it work ?
-* The details of every member of the organisation is stored in the data base(Mongodb here).
+* The details of every member of the organisation is stored in the data base(sqlite3 here).
 * The details include the CP profiles and Codechef,Hackerrank,Hackerearth,SPOJ and also social coding platforms like Github and Behance
 * A python script scrapes the data from the profiles and displays it in the portal.
 * Flexibility : Any user can view the profile of another using the unique ID (Roll no.)

 ## What does it use ?
 * Beautiful soup module for scraping the data.
-* Mongodb as the database
+* Sqlite3 as the database
 * Django as the web-framework

-## To-Do Database-Schema
+## Database-Schema
-* Yet to be done
+* Built-in User model for user registration.
+* Student Model which has a foreign key of User model and contains basic info of the user.
+* Site model contains all the sites that are available for scraping data.
+* StudentSite model contains a forignKey of User model and also of Site model.

+## Working of the app info
+* A user registers/logins he/she can fill a Student table form(only once) to enter his/her basic profile data which can be updated later.
+* Then a user can see his/her profile, see their records from different websites, add a new website details, update the details of the filled websites just with a click.
+* User can search for other users by voice-recognition feature using their roll-no.
+* Also there is a ranking page where users are ranked according to criterias set for the different sites.

 ## To-Do
-* Write the scripts to scrape the Data from the mentioned websites.
-* Displaying the data in the webpage.
-* Decide the Database Schema.
-* Create a dummy database (that contatains the details of a few users)
-* Scrape the data of a specified student by looping through the database and displaying them in the portal.
 * Come up with the critetion to filter out the top performers in the respective fields.
 * Implement it.
 * Start improving the frontend design.